NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ]
 ```

-Awesome, we can read arbitrary data structures returned from a Solidity smart contract, including arrays, structs, and emums.
+Awesome, we can read arbitrary data structures returned from a Solidity smart contract, including `array`, `struct`, and `enum` in their raw format or encoded as `bytes`.

-Let's try the other direction and pass in encoded data as an argument.
+Let's try the other direction and pass in these data structures as arguments.

-## Writing Encoded data
+## Writing Complex Data Types

 First update the smart contract with a setter `set(User newUser)`: